smoghal/cognito-amplify-idp-auth/README.md

 # React Web Application

-Update src/config_dev.jsx configuration file properties (below) to match your Cognito configuration before launching or deploying the application
+The sample React Web Application uses [AWS Amplify][aws-amplify] framework.
+The first step in configuring AWS Amplify for the sample web application is to edit `src/config_dev.jsx`.
+Update configuration file properties (below) to match your Cognito configuration before launching or deploying the application.
+Contact your infrasrtructure team (or the person responsibile for setting up Cognito and ADFS authentication as documented earlier) to get the values for each of the following fields.

 - `AWS_REGION`: cognito pool region,
 - `AWS_COGNITO_IDENTITY_POOL_ID`: identity pool id